Pininfarina says still hoping to agree sale to Mahindra

-MILAN (Reuters) - Troubled Italian car designer Pininfarina (PNNI.MI) is still hoping to clinch a sale to Indian vehicle maker Mahindra and Mahindra (MAHM.NS) but has begun drafting a stand-alone business plan as its financial position worsens.
+MILAN, July 30 (Reuters) - Troubled Italian car designer Pininfarina is still hoping to clinch a sale to Indian vehicle maker Mahindra and Mahindra but has begun drafting a stand-alone business plan as its financial position worsens.

 Pininfarina forecast on Thursday a full-year operating loss and said it did not expect to be able to meet at the end of the year a target for earnings before interest, tax, depreciation and amortisation agreed with creditors as part of its debt restructuring.